develomark/homebridge-philipstv-enhanced/README.md

 # homebridge-philipstv-enhanced

-Homebridge module for the Philips TV 49PUS7101 & 75PUS7354
+Homebridge module for the Philips Android TV OLED

 # Description

-Homebridge module for the Philips TV 49PUS7101 & 75PUS7354
+Homebridge module for the Philips Android TV OLED

 # Installation